openshift/oadp-operator/docs/upgrade_1-2_to_1-3.md

   * Backup the applications with a CSI backup

 * If off cluster backups are required
-  * Backup the applications with a filesystem backup using the `--default-volumes-to-fs-backup=true` option.
+  * Backup the applications with a filesystem backup using the `--default-volumes-to-fs-backup=true` or `backup.spec.defaultVolumesToFsBackup` options.
   * Backup the applications with your CloudStorage plugins e.g. velero-plugin-for-aws

 * If for any reason an OADP 1.2 Data Mover backup must be restored, OADP must be fully uninstalled and OADP 1.2 reinstalled and configured.